¡Bienvenidos a nuestra familia de UCR!

 We create a positive environment for Chicano/Latino students at UCR by offering supportive services and programs that encourage academic success and retention.
 We provide service referral when necessary, and serve as a resource for advocacy as well.

-We collaborate with other UCR departments with shared goals; encourage faculty and staff mentorship; reach out to our local community; and maintain a helpful campus, community and alumni network that help our students grow.
+We collaborate with other UCR departments with shared goals encourage faculty and staff Partners mentorship; reach out to our local community; and maintain a helpful campus, community and alumni network that help our students grow.

 The Origins of Chicano Student Programs

-The office first started on the second floor of UCR’s Library South, adjacent to the “El Centro” meeting room, across the hall from the Chicano Studies Department and the offices of EOP/SAA Support Services.
+Our office first started in 1972 on the second floor of UCR’s Library South, adjacent to the “El Centro” meeting room, across the hall from the Chicano Studies Department and the offices of EOP/SAA Support Services.
 As the population of Raza students continued to grow, CSP was relocated to a more visible space in the “Commons Area.”
 Due to renovations to this space, CSP was housed in trailers in parking lot 19 until it was moved to Costo Hall.
-The office is now located in 145 Costo Hall, which offers more space for offices, student meeting rooms and the planning and execution of our events.
+The office is now located at 145 Costo Hall, which offers more space for offices, student meeting rooms, and the planning and execution of our events.

 While the location of CSP has varied over the years, the mural representing the history of Raza students and CSP still remains part of the office.
 The wall-length mural was created by local artist Chano Gonzalez, and funded by a National Council of the Arts grant in 1975.
 During the first relocation of the office, the mural was threatened to be white-washed.
 However, student, faculty, and staff protests ensured the security of the artwork.
 The remaining 10 panels are now displayed at CSP’s current location.